 "I did," His mother said, taking the seat next to him.
 "I'm not sure if you heard, but the rumor is she gave Jamie a King's Medallion for a pastry.
-Dad almost started dancing and I imagine my mom was the same way.
-I'm still trying to figure out whether Jamie's more excited about the King's Medallion or the chat with the princess."
+Dad almost started dancing and I imagine my mom felt the same way when he showed her.
+I'm still trying to figure out whether Jamie's more excited about the payment or the chat with the princess."

 "Hard to say, but I think we'll know for sure when she comes back."
 His father agreed.

 "Really?
 Do you think she'll stop by again?"
 Jamie asked.

 "As long as we have our best employee to put the charm on her."
 His father shared a rueful smile with his mother.

 Jamie felt his face flush and he tried to change the subject while refusing to look up from his food.
 "I mean, it'd be good because she'd give us more King's Medallions."